Welcome back to Talk Like A Beer Geek from A to Z:

 A Barley Wine falls into the Ale family of beers.
 The key characteristic of Barley Wine is that it tends to be a very boozy beer with an ABV reaching up into the 8% to 12% range.
 Some like Sam Adam’s Utopias can get as high as 28%.
 The flavor profile of the Barley Wine depends on which category they fall under.
 There are two generally accepted types of Barley Wine, American and English.
 The American Barley Wine tends to be lighter in color, and tends to showcase heavier hop characteristics.
 While the English variety is more malty, and generally is darker in color.

 In general, like other high ABV beers, Barley Wines should be served at warmer temperatures to really enjoy the depth of flavors.
 The Barley Wines I have had in the past have had fruity notes, especially raisin, sweeter, and have never hide the alcohol taste.
+If you’re wondering do calories in wine count, then read Think Wine’s blog.
 Generally, I like a snifter for drinking Barley Wines, as they allow one to really appreciate the complex aromas that this beer can give.
 Foods pairings need to be bold in under to cut through the cloying sweetness these beers can sometimes give off.
 Think things like blue cheese, sharp cheddars, or if you are thinking a more harmonious pairing try something earthy and sweet like a bread pudding.

 Minnesota Barley Wines: